-We are happy to announce that now we have all React.js templates and themes packed in one bundle.
+We are pleased to announce that now we have all React.js templates and themes packed in one huge bundle!

 - Comes with life-time updates and support

 - 6 premium themes for any use case

 Most people working on the front-end have come across React.js in one way or another.
 At the same time, not many people know how it works.

 The core concept of React.js is reusable components.
 The developer creates small pieces of code that can be combined to form larger ones or used as independent interface elements.

 The most important thing about this concept is that both large and small components can be reused in both the current and the new project.

 The class defines a single function, render (), which in turn returns a virtual DOM object.
 Each time you use a Button based component, React will instantiate the component in the document tree.

 Thus, from the beginning, a React.js template is defined for creating elements from components.
 Then its place of use is indicated.
 Then the element properties (props) are passed the class constructor method is called.
 After that, React processes the result of the render function (we already have the input data, these are properties and the updated internal state) and mount the component.